vmware-samples/packer-examples-for-vsphere/README.md

     >
     > See [Generate a New SSH Key][ssh-keygen] on SSH.com.

-## Execution
+## Build

 Start a pre-defined build by running the build script (`./build.sh`).
 The script presents a menu the which simply calls Packer and the respective build(s).

 **Example**: Launch`./build.sh`.
 ```